regisphilibert/rp_hugo/content/post/hugo-context/index.md

 </figure>
 ~~~

 You can choose to .Capitalize your keys so they look more "Hugo", but I like having them lowercase.
-This way from within that partial, I instantly identify them as custom rather from the page context.
+This way from within that partial, I instantly identify the keys as from a custom context rather than the page one.

 ### Top level $ from partial